-We pride ourselves on building and delivering homes that bring our clients' vision and imagination into reality.
+At McCaleb Homes, we pride ourselves on building and delivering homes that bring our clients' vision and imagination into reality.
+We understand how important it is to consider the location before beginning the building process.
+By valuing nature we are able to preserve it and incorporate it into the area thus creating peaceful communities that you and your family can grow in.
 We build dreams.
 Along with a focus on aesthetics, we construct homes that are designed to maintain their luster and beauty for decades.
-But this is only possible if a home is nurtured and cared for over time.
+But this is only possible if a home is nurtured and cared for overtime.

 Once they have settled into their new home, it becomes increasingly the client's responsibility to maintain it.
 As a professional builder, we have a period of time in which we respond to warranty service calls and address questions from our new homeowners.
-Eventually the baton is passed to our owners for regular home maintenance.
-This helps insure a comfortable, secure and safe living environment and protects an important financial investment over time.
+Eventually, the baton is passed to our owners for regular home maintenance.
+This helps ensure a comfortable, secure, and safe living environment and protects an important financial investment over time.

 Wood Floors.
 All types of wood flooring material, whether solid wood, composite, or laminate, require regular care.
 For prefinished products, no waxing is required.
 Clean these surfaces using a regular application of warm, soapy water.
 To maximize the life of wood flooring, keep it dry and free of debris that can cause scrapes and discolor the finish.